Neil Willmett (Waanyi/Kuku Yalanji)

 Chief Financial Officer

 Glen commenced a career in the financial sector as a public practice tax accountant.
-After five years in the public practice accounting sector and having progressed to a senior accounting role, he transitioned to the financial accounting sector commencing within the construction industry.
+After five years in the public practice accounting sector and having progressed to a senior accounting role, he transitioned to the commercial sector commencing within the construction industry.

 Glen has a Bachelor of Business from the University of Southern Queensland, a Masters of Accounting from the Queensland University of Technology, and is a CPA qualified accountant.
 In addition, he is a graduate of the Australian Institute of Company Directors and is a registered BAS Agent.
-Glen was appointed as Chief Finance Officer in December 2014.
+Glen was appointed as Chief Finance Officer (CFO) in December 2014 before later becoming the General Manager, Corporate Services.
+He has a dual role as the General Manager, Corporate Servies and the QAIHC CFO.